 How do you get employees to take a new direction?
 My message is simple: listen to your people and their (informal) complaints.
 Don’t play down – “that they moan about such a thing” – but take your people and their complaints seriously and resolve them before they grumble about it at parties.
 Why would an employee really want to perform for the interests of the company if that company does not give home when it comes to their basic interests?

-In order to help you achieving this, here are 4 things that you can bear in mind.
+In order to help you achieve this, here are 4 things that you can bear in mind.

 1. Have an open mind

 Dissatisfaction with employees can be annoying, but at the same time it is a relief, namely, dissatisfied employees are at least not indifferent.
 They hope for the better and that it is dealt with properly.
 The pitfall is to label dissatisfied employees as dissatisfied people who are “just like that”, unchangeable.
 With that, you wipe the possible value of their thoughts off the table and you deny their (albeit unpleasant) invitation to contact.

 Be careful not to be influenced by the prevailing negativity.
 Invite the dissatisfied employee for a sincere conversation, where you show interest in his / her thoughts.
 Show where these thoughts actually connect to what is happening or will happen, where they can add something valuable and in which they simply do not fit.